doctrine-extensions/DoctrineExtensions/doc/softdeleteable.md

 Available configuration options:
 - **fieldName** - The name of the field that will be used to determine if the object is removed or not (NULL means it's not removed.
 A date value means it was removed).
 NOTE: The field MUST be nullable.
+- **timeAware** A boolean making soft-deleted entities time aware (date value for the _fieldName_ in the future won't mark the entity as deleted).
+Default: false
+- **allowHardDelete** - A boolean specifying if deleting a soft-deleted entity will hard delete it.
+Default: true.

 **Note:** that SoftDeleteable interface is not necessary, except in cases where you need to identify entity as being SoftDeleteable.
 The metadata is loaded only once then